Simsalagrim/Getting_and_Cleaning_data_project/README.md

    4. Appropriately labels the data set with descriptive variable names.
    5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The data set expected in question 5 , is tidy.txt file.